ironicbadger/pms-wiki/docs/day-two/top10apps.md

     <figcaption><i>Lychee discussion begins at 7 mins</i></figcaption>
 </figure>

-There are a *lot* of options in this space - just take a look at [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted#photo-and-video-galleries), but some honourable mentions are:
+There are a *lot* of options in this space - just take a look at [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted#photo-and-video-galleries).

+**Similar or related projects:**

 * [Photoprism](https://github.com/photoprism/photoprism)
 * [Librephotos](https://github.com/LibrePhotos/librephotos)